ayushmankumar7/Audio-Remote-Controller/README.md

 4. Make the changes.
 Open a **Pull Request(PR)**.
 5. Be sure to explain,in the comments, what you wanted to achive and how you achieved it.
 6. Be an official contributor 😎

+### READ THE [CONTRIBUTING.md](https://github.com/ayushmankumar7/Audio-Remote-Controller/blob/master/CONTRIBUTING.md) FOR FIRST TIME CONTRIBUTORS.

+## Why should you contribute to this project.

+1. This can your gateway to start contributing to Open Source.
+2. This is a cool project!
+(Atleast to me)
+3. You get to learn new things.
+4. You will learn how to work on open source projects.
+5. Your profile will be added to the list of Contributors.

+# ENJOY!